PHACDataHub/foresight/README.md

-# FORESIGHT<sup>PHAC</sup>
+# Signal Detection Platform

 ## I. The Next Frontier in Public Health Intelligence

 With the advent of novel technologies, our approach towards problem-solving is undergoing a paradigm shift, enabling more profound and multifaceted analyses.
-Our early attempt of NLP-pipeline prototype for GPHIN Next Generation represents an initial foray into leveraging technology for public health surveillance, yet it merely skims the surface of potential applications.
+Our early attempt of NLP-pipeline represents an initial foray into leveraging technology for news analysis, yet it merely skims the surface of potential applications.
 Current capabilities extend far beyond, with the capacity to process from seven thousand to millions of articles and billions of data points every day, highlighting *the critical need for automation and efficiency enhancement in data processing and analysis*.

 Our previous work to enhance and expand the NLP-pipeline prototype - a `Data Mesh Reference Implementation` (DMRI) - provided great insights, demonstrating that *the design patterns and methodologies developed are versatile and applicable across a spectrum of domains*, including climate change amongst other public health arenas.
 This versatility underscores the potential to shift our focus towards the construction of dynamically built knowledge graphs, moving away from the confines of traditional taxonomy searches.